Computational ISNCSCI classification help topics

-If, while performing the bedside exam, a key muscle or dermatome does not test normally for a reason other than spinal cord injury (e.g., peripheral neuropathy, pre-existing myoneural disease, plexopathy, etc.), enter the motor or sensory grade obtained during testing and flag that value with an exclamation mark to indicate that the weakness or sensory change is due to something other than the spinal cord injury.
-The resulting grade will be displayed as 0!, 1!, 2!, etc. to indicate both the value obtained during bedside examination, as well as the fact that this grade represents a weakness or sensory change due to something other than the spinal cord injury.
+If, while performing the bedside exam, a key muscle or dermatome does not test normally for a reason other than spinal cord injury (e.g., peripheral neuropathy, pre-existing myoneural disease, plexopathy, etc.), enter the motor or sensory grade obtained during testing and flag that value with an asterisk to indicate that the weakness or sensory change is due to something other than the spinal cord injury.
+The resulting grade will be displayed as 0*, 1*, 2*, etc. to indicate both the value obtained during bedside examination, as well as the fact that this grade represents a weakness or sensory change due to something other than the spinal cord injury 5.

-In the instance that a key muscle or dermatome is not able to be tested, but is believed to have weakness or sensory change due to something other than the SCI (e.g. brachial plexus injury with an arm cast), enter NT and flag that value with an exclamation mark 16.
+In the instance that a key muscle or dermatome is not able to be tested, but is believed to have weakness or sensory change due to something other than the SCI (e.g. brachial plexus injury with an arm cast), enter NT and flag that value with an asterisk 16.

 If a motor, sensory, deep anal pressure or any anal sensation value is unable to be tested, please enter NT , or not testable.
 This may be for a variety of reasons: if the key muscle is not available for testing (e.g. joint is casted or fused with less than 50% of the normal range of motion available, etc.), if the dermatome is not available for testing (e.g. covered by a dressing, burn, etc.), or if the rectal exam is not able to be performed.

-When entering a value as NT, please use the asterisk(*) or exclamation mark (!) flags if they apply per the instructions above in those sections.
+When entering a value as NT, please use the asterisk(*) flag if it applies per the instructions above in that section.

 The algorithm will substitute all possible values to determine the resulting classification.
-If more than one classification is possible, the algorithm will display ‘UTD’.
-In calculating motor and sensory total and subscores, the algorithm will display UTD if any motor or sensory values are NT.
+If more than one classification is possible, the algorithm will display ‘ND’.
+In calculating motor and sensory total and subscores, the algorithm will display ND if any motor or sensory values are NT.

 After you have completed a form you can run the ISNCSCI Algorithm to obtain the calculated values for all the totals in the form.
 Press the Calculate 10 button at the top of the app and wait for the algorithm to run.
 You will see the message "Calculating, please wait" while the calculation is being performed.
 Once completed the message will go away and all the totals will be displayed on the form 15.

-A calculated value of UTD will be displayed when the value of that calculated field is not able to be determined conclusively due to the location or amount of Not Testable (NT) values entered.
-In this case a red arrow at the top right hand side of the box will be displayed 18.
+A calculated value of ND will be displayed when the value of that calculated field is not able to be determined conclusively.
+This may be due to the location or amount of Not Testable (NT) values entered, or values entered, flagged with an asterisk, and marked as consider ‘not normal’ for classification.
+In this case a red arrow at the top right hand side of the box will be displayed 17.
 When this box is clicked, all possible values for that field will be displayed.
 In the case of motor and sensory total and subscores, possible values are not displayed.